woolgathering/woolgathering.github.io/work/research/dbap/dbap.md

 [Figure 4](./grid/abs_gain.png): ADBAP.
 Rolloff = 6. *Top*: Plot of a 3x3 grid of loudspeakers with a line showing the movement of the source from the center of the field, extending in a spiral to a point outside the field. *Middle*: Gains of the each speaker, color coded to correspond to the above figure. *Bottom*: The power of the entire field as a function of the source's angle.

 ##### SPL vs. Angle
 These plots show the SPL a listener would experience as a function of both the angle of the virtual source and the ''incoming angle" on a heatmap for a listener placed at the reference (in this case, the origin).
-That is, the x-axis is the angle of the virtual source in radians and the y-axis is the ''incoming angle" in radians where 0 is directly ahead and $\pi$ is directly behind a listener facing forward (0 radians).
-These plots assume all speakers are facing the listener and the SPL is scaled as $1/d^2$ for all speakers.
+That is, the x-axis is the angle of the virtual source in radians and the y-axis is the ''incoming angle" in radians where 0 is directly ahead and π is directly behind a listener facing forward (0 radians).
+These plots assume all speakers are facing the listener and the SPL is scaled as 1/d^2 for all speakers.

 [Original DBAP](./grid/splVSang_orig.png)